MooCalf/OnlinePortfolio/README.md

 - **Mobile menu**: Works great on phones with a hamburger menu

 ### Visual Touches
+I used quite alot of references on this page to make it more unique to me and my own styles
 - **Glassmorphism effects**: Those translucent cards with blur effects
 - **Gradient borders**: Purple gradients on buttons and cards
 - **Hover animations**: Cards and buttons respond when you hover over them